PR-Project-UU/main/data/readme.txt

 ##

-Data set names on eurostat (links are dynamic, so I cant link them):
+Data set names on eurostat

 Total population 																			: Population on 1 January by age groups and sex - cities and greater cities Proportion of foreign-born citizins (foreign-born/native-born) 	: Population by citizenship and country of birth - cities and greater cities